oupo1337/httpmock/README.md

             httpmock.ReturnStatus(http.StatusNoContent),
         )

-    // Do something with mock variable (It's a regular http.Client object). doSomething(mock)
+    // Do something with the mock variable (It's a regular http.Client object). doSomething(mock)

-    // We check that all expected requests were done. mock.AssertExpectations()
+    // We check that all expected requests were made. mock.AssertExpectations()
 }

 // Or you can declare your mock in a different way without using option functions
-// similar way to the testify/mock package func Test_advanced_bis(t *testing.T) {
+// similar way to the testify/mock package. func Test_advanced_bis(t *testing.T) {
 	mock := httpmock.New(t)
 	mock.On(http.MethodPost, "/form").